Heat Sealers

 Band sealers

 These are for sealing pouches and come in vertical or horizontal models.
-Band sealers have a moving pair of bands for grasping the top of the package while moving it past the heat elements.
-A moving conveyor supports a heavy package.
-Lighter packages are held by the sealing bands.
-You can get a model with a tilt feature allowing sealing the package with openings tilted upward to limit spillage.
+Band sealers have a moving pair of bands that grasp the top of the package while moving it past the heat elements.
+A moving conveyor supports a heavy package, while the sealing bands hold lighter packages.
+You can get a model with a tilt feature that allows sealing the package with openings tilted upward to limit spillage.

 L Bar sealers

 Used with shrink film, L bar sealers create three sealed edges made from the independent bottom and top webs or doubled-over length material.
-The sealer makes an end and edge seal with for every cycle to create the “L” shaped seal.
-Each succeeding pouch comes out with an open side and end for a filling opening which is sealed.
-This sealer comes with a cut off device for separating packages.
-You can use the L bar sealer with shrink film and heat tunnel.
+The sealer makes an end and edge seal for every cycle to create the “L” shaped seal.
+Each succeeding pouch comes out with an open side and end for a filling opening, which is sealed.
+This sealer comes with a cut-off device for separating packages.
+You can use the L bar sealer with shrink film and a heat tunnel.

 Clamshell sealer